 Risk Mitigation Measures for Soil Fumigant Pesticides

 Since 2009 there have been significant changes to fumigant product labels, which have resulted in changes to risk mitigation measures for the soil fumigants.
 These measures are for the soil fumigants chloropicrin, dazomet, metam sodium/potassium, and methyl bromide.
 All persons involved with soil fumigation (handlers, growers, and certified applicators) should be aware of these changes and consult labels prior to application.
-Safety measures for the soil fumigants implemented in 2010 and 2011 include:
+Safety measures for the soil fumigants implemented in 2012 include: